Mr Rooter Plumbing of Mississauga ON Change Location

 Pouring Grease Down a Drain (or Into a Toilet)

-As it cools, grease starts to coagulate and stick to the side of the drain pipe.
-Over time, more cooking fat and debris attaches to it inside the drain.
-Before you know it, you'll have an intractable sink (or toilet) clog on your hands.
-You will need to call a Mississauga plumber for this.
+As it cools, grease solidifies and sticks to the drain pipe’s side.
+Over time, more cooking fat and debris attach to it inside the drain.
+Before you know it, you’ll have an intractable sink (or toilet) clog on your hands.
+You will need to call an experienced Mississauga plumber for this.

-Whatever you do, don't try to remove the clog using a drain-opening chemical, since that will just add a corrosive substance to the mess that's already there and at best provide a temporary “fix”.
-If it doesn't get rid of the clog, you might have to deal with damaged or weakened plumbing that will be much more costly than getting a professional drain cleaning in the first place!.
+Whatever you do, don’t try to remove the clog using a drain-opening chemical since that will just add a corrosive substance to the mess that’s already there and, at best, provide a temporary “fix.”
+If it doesn’t get rid of the clog, you might have to deal with damaged or weakened plumbing, which will be much more costly than getting a professional drain cleaning in the first place!

 Allowing "nature to take its course" is a terrible habit and a poor excuse used by many of us.
 It's not like kitchen grease is toxic, right?
 Well, that depends on how you define "toxic."
 Cooking fat can be quite toxic to plants and wildlife.

-How to Dispose of Oil and Fat Somewhat Responsibly
+How Do You Dispose of Cooking Oil and Fat Responsibly?

-What we'll discuss in this section aren't the worst ways to get rid of grease, oil, and fat.
-However, there are far better ways as well.
+What we’ll discuss in this section aren’t the worst ways to get rid of grease, oil, and fat.
+However, there may be better ways available.

-Put Grease in a Container and Toss It in the Trash
+Put Grease in a Sealable Container and Toss It in the Trash

 Use Old Paper to Absorb Grease, Then Throw It Away